 Ukraine has donor programs that support media lawyers in properly requesting information and with their appeal denials.
 Courts mostly rule in favor of journalists or citizens in cases on public information.
-One panelist mentioned that 79,000 people filed requests through the Dostup Do Pravdy (Access to Truth) website.
+Romanyuk mentioned that 79,000 people filed requests through the Dostup Do Pravdy (Access to Truth) website.

-Overall, though, governmental communications with the public declined in 2020, emphasized one panelist.
+Overall, though, governmental communications with the public declined in 2020, Kisilyova emphasized.
 Officials slid down to mechanically publishing general news on websites, lacking planned strategic communications.
 Reform of government communications is incomplete, and turnover of press office teams is heavy.
-A panelist added that generally authorities communicate truthfully, but the information does not correspond to requests-undermining understanding of policies by the people and eroding their interest and trust.
+Velychko added that generally authorities communicate truthfully, but the information does not correspond to requests-undermining understanding of policies by the people and eroding their interest and trust.